vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 - `location` - points to the package of the API-client, related to given integration (server entry point)
 - `configuration` - contains a configuration of given integration, such as credentials and others
 - `extensions` - a function that returns a extensions (jump to the next section)
-- `customQueries` - section that contains custom queries (GraphQL only)
+- `customQueries` - a section that contains custom queries (GraphQL only)

 ## Extending Integrations